datawire/datawire-common/docs/baker/source/quickstart.rst

 Baker will direct a subset of all traffic to that new instance automatically::

   $ for i in 1 2 3 4 5 ; do curl http://localhost:8000/greeting ; echo ; done
-  {"id":137,"content":"Hello, World!"}
+  {"id":112,"content":"Hello, World!"}
-  {"id":124,"content":"Hello, World!"}
+  {"id":77,"content":"Hello, World!"}
-  {"id":124,"content":"Hello, World!"}
+  {"id":75,"content":"Hello, World!"}
-  {"id":5,"content":"Hello 2.0, World!"}
+  {"id":6,"content":"Hello 2.0, World!"}
-  {"id":138,"content":"Hello, World!"}
+  {"id":113,"content":"Hello, World!"}

 Let your upgraded Greeting service soak test as long as is desired.
 Problems?
 Just kill Greeting 2.0; Baker will keep the requests flowing.
 Everything going smoothly?
 Upgrade the remaining instances one at a time without any interruption of service.

 Summary
 -------

 Congratulations on making your way through the Baker quick start!
-You've seen

-* Easy deployment and configuration
-* No changes to your service
-* Automatic load balancing
-* Safe upgrades with no interruption of service
+You've seen that Baker can be deployed quickly and easily, in many cases with no changes to your service.
+You've used Baker to perform load balancing and a safe upgrade with no interruption of service.

 Next Steps
 ----------